deyanpeychev00/Application-Manager/README.md

 # Application Manager
-## Application Manager app build using Angular 9
+## Application Manager app build using Angular 9 & Kinvey mBaaS

 How to start the project: